sophie-wjyang/Finish-the-Lyric/README.md

 # Finish-the-Lyric
-A "Finish the Lyric" game created in Java, with user-friendly prompts, graphics, and different song categories.
+A fun and playful "Finish the Lyric" game created in Java, with user-friendly prompts, graphics, and different song categories.